Placido Domingo feted at Met Opera for his 50th anniversary

 A tenor for most of his life, Domingo switched to baritone parts about a decade ago.
 He has sung 150 roles, by his count.

-"The last 20 years, it seems to me like that they are five," he said after the ceremony, "Time passes so quickly.
-One wishes that the time, maybe we can do it in a slow motion now the next years."

 Domingo received a standing ovation of about 2 minutes when introduced.
-Four famous colleagues were recognized from the audience: Martina Arroyo, Sherrill Milnes, Teresa Stratas and James Morris.
+Four famous colleagues were among the audience: Martina Arroyo, Sherrill Milnes, Teresa Stratas and James Morris.

-"I think Placido's a miracle, and one of the most amazing parts of it is Marta," Stratas said.

-Milnes first worked with Domingo in Guadalajara, Mexico, during Donizetti's "Lucia di Lammermoor" and Rossini's "Il Barbiere di Siviglia (The Barber of Seville).